-Replace en-US directories name with ab-CD on exporting/writing: this is done automatically for JAR files, but you may want to do the same for Export | CVS translation.
+Replace en-US directories name ab-CD with on exporting/writing: done is automatically for JAR files, but you may want to do the same for Export | SCM-based translation.

-- Use external ZIP binaries when exporting: on Unix/Linux, Java built-in ZIP/JAR management classes fail to provide the right permissions in the files added to the archive.
-This can be solved by just uncompressing and re-compressing again the JAR/XPI files invoking the standard InfoZIP binaries, which are available in most Linux distributions.
-This is not needed in Windows at all. - Path to ZIP binary: if you flag the previous field, you should supply the path to the ZIP binary. - Path to UNZIP binary: path to the UNZIP binary in case you selected the Use external ZIP binaries when exporting.
+• Use external ZIP binaries when exporting: on Unix/Linux, Java built-in ZIP/JAR management classes fail to provide the right permissions in the files added to the archive.
+This can be solved by just uncompressing and recompressing again the JAR/XPI files invoking the standard InfoZIP binaries, which are available in most Linux distributions.
+This is not needed in Windows at all.

-• INI files encoding: some old INI files in the mozilla.org CVS use an encoding other than UTF-8.
-You can select here which encoding to use for INI files.
+• Path to ZIP binary: if you flag the previous field, you should supply the path to the ZIP binary.

-• Other files: select the encoding to use for text files other than DTD, Properties and INI files.
+- Path to UNZIP binary: path to the UNZIP binary in case you selected the Use external ZIP binaries when exporting. - INI files encoding: some old INI files in the mozilla.org CVS use an encoding other than UTF-8.
+You can select here which encoding to use for INI files. - Other files: select the encoding to use for text files other than DTD, Properties and INI files.